PeteCookson/Wicka/README.md

 - [Hover.css](https://cdnjs.com/libraries/hover.css/2.1.0) to apply hover effects to the projects navbar.
 - [Django](https://www.djangoproject.com/) (an open-source web framework) as the main framework of Python
 - [SQLite](https://www.sqlite.org/index.html) (Django built-in database) as a database in development mode
-- [PostgreSQL](https://landing.aiven.io/en/aiven-for-postgresql/) (Heroku built-in) as a database in production mode
+- [PostgreSQL](https://landing.aiven.io/en/aiven-for-postgresql/) (Render built-in) as a database in production mode
 - [Stripe](https://stripe.com/en-ie) for credit card payment
 - [AWS](https://aws.amazon.com/) (Amazon Web Services) for hosting static files and images for the website